Azure/Azure-Sentinel/Parsers/ASim/README.md

 The Azure Sentinel Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.

-For more information, ses [Normalization and the Azure Sentinel Information Model (ASIM)](https://aka.ms/AzSentinelNormalization)
+For more information, see [Normalization and the Azure Sentinel Information Model (ASIM)](https://aka.ms/AzSentinelNormalization)

 <br>